 - Stabilize brain chemistry

 Studies have shown that MAT reduces illicit drug use, disease rates, and related harmful behaviors, including criminal activity.
 People in MAT are up to 75% less likely to die from a cause related to their addiction.
 Despite what the National Institute of Health says is “unequivocal” evidence of MAT’s effectiveness and safety, many myths persist about MAT.
 As a result, people are denied potentially life saving addiction treatment.

+Need help finding the best addiction treatment program for your needs?
+Learn more about available rehabilitation options, what does the process look like, and what to do after rehab to maintain sobriety in our comprehensive guide on Opioid Addiction Treatment.
 Here, we explore those myths and invite your questions and comments at the end.
 In fact, we try to respond to all questions with a personal and prompt reply.